James W. Ball

 Major General James William Ball (born February 10, 1939) was a career officer in the United States Army who served as the 24th Chief of Ordnance for the United States Army Ordnance Corps.

 Early life

 Ball was born in Columbia, Mississippi, on February 10, 1939.
-He completed high school in 1956 and attended Mississippi State University.
-He was a member of Kappa Alpha fraternity and a member of Scabard and Blade.
+He completed high school in 1956 and attended Mississippi State University for his undergraduate and Florida Institute of Technology for his graduate degree.
+He was a member of the fraternity Kappa Alpha Order and a member of Scabard and Blade.
 An industrial management major and a member of ROTC, he graduated in 1960 with a B.S. degree as a Distinguished Military Graduate.

 Military career

 Ball completed the Infantry Officer School Basic Course and was a Platoon Leader and Assistant S4 with the 2nd Airborne Battle Group, 187th Infantry, 101st Airborne Division Fort Campbell, Kentucky.
 After transferring to the Ordnance Corps, he served as the Project Officer and the Executive Officer with the Procurement and Product Directorate, United States Army Missile Command at Redstone Arsenal, Alabama.
 Following a tour in France, Ball spent six months as the S-4 for the 62nd Maintenance Battalion in South Vietnam before completing a year as Commander of the 149th Maintenance Company of the 62nd Maintenance Battalion.
 In 1968, he completed the Ordnance Advanced Course at Aberdeen Proving Ground, Maryland, and, following an assignment with the Defense Contract Administration Services District in Atlanta, he attended the Command and General Staff College course at Fort Leavenworth, Kansas, in 1970.
 For the next three years, he served as the Logistics Staff Officer for the Deputy Chief of Logistics, United States Army Europe and, then, as a student at the United States Army Logistics Management Center at Fort Lee, Virginia.
 While at Fort Lee, Ball completed a Master of Science degree in Contract and Procurement Management from the Florida Institute of Technology in 1974.